Blasty1/ANN-and-Deep-Learning/README.md

             - Validate the performance by reporting the error on all the available data ( training and validation data ) and plot the resulting network's approximations in the 3D space
             - Report the error estimates of the 4 experiments
 - Part 4
-    - Generate Data
+    - Generate Data zuzanna
         - Pick 1200 points from t=301 to 1500
         - Divide the 1200 samples into 3 non overlapping blocks ( training, validation and testing )
         - Use the MSE as a measure of performance
-    - Network Configuration
+    - Network Configuration zuzanna and fatim
         - Build an MLP network with 5 inputs and one output
         - Set up the training process with a batch backprop algorithm and early stopping to control the duration of learning ( using the error estimate on the hold-out validation data subset )
             -  If there are problems with the early stopping we can remove it or change it